bitfireAT/davx5-manual/managed_davx5.rst

 * Android Enterprise (recommended)
 * network configuration: fixed URL (QR code)

-.. deprecated:: 4.3.10
-   Network configuration over unicast DNS and Zeroconf (DNS-SD) are considered deprecated and will be removed in the future.

 This configuration is used in the Managed DAVx⁵ UI and for new Managed DAVx⁵ accounts.

 .. note:: Existing Managed DAVx⁵ accounts on your devices won't be modified when the managed configuration is changed.